andrewbelles/population-density-predictor/README.md

 # Multiview Learning of Data Categories as Manifolds

+Model leveraging Manifold Learning techniques that aims to predict Population Density and its Gradient across the Contiguous United States.
+Includes custom implementation of highly flexible and performant C++ Client Backbone for Data Ingestion.

 ## Data Categories

 I will pull data from 8-10 various parent categories that offer underlying information about change in population density.